Annabel Jankel: Breakthrough

 Jankel co-created Max Headroom, a cult cyberpunk character that evolved into multiple TV productions and became very influential in science fiction TV and impacted popular culture in the 1980s.
 Jankel and Morton first created and directed The Max Talking Headroom Show - an entertainment program that featured comedic sequences, interviews conducted by the Headroom cyber-character and music videos.
 (Channel 4 - UK and HBO - US).
 This led to the TV film Max Headroom: 20 Minutes into the Future, also directed by the duo.
 The TV film in turn inspired the ABC Max Headroom US TV series.

 Subsequent to the success of Max Headroom, Jankel and Morton moved to Los Angeles.
-They were considered to co-direct the 1988 horror film Child’s Play, the first film to feature the character of Chucky, before Tom Holland was hired.
+They were considered to co-direct the 1988 horror film Child's Play, the first film to feature the character of Chucky, before Tom Holland was hired.
 Together they worked on D.O.A, a remake of the 1949 film of the same name, starring Meg Ryan and Dennis Quaid.
 The film received critical acclaim in The Washington Post and from film writers such as Roger Ebert who described it as "a witty and literate thriller".

 Following D.O.A., Jankel and Morton directed the film Super Mario Bros., loosely based on the video game of the same name, starring Bob Hoskins, John Leguizamo and Dennis Hopper.
-The film was set in a dark post-apocalyptic interpretation of the Mushroom Kingdom, as distinct from the colourful cartoonish setting of the game.
+The film was set in a dark post-apocalyptic interpretation of the Mushroom Kingdom, as distinct from the colorful cartoonish setting of the game.
 It was panned by critics, receiving almost universally negative reviews.
-As of May 2022, review aggregator Rotten Tomatoes reports that 28% of critics gave positive reviews based on 43 reviews.
+As of April 2023, review aggregator Rotten Tomatoes reports that 29% of critics gave positive reviews based on 43 reviews.
 The site's consensus states: "Despite flashy sets and special effects, Super Mario Bros. is too light on story and substance to be anything more than a novelty."
 Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film two thumbs down on the television program Siskel & Ebert at the Movies, and the film was on their list for one of the worst films of 1993.
 Michael Wilmington of the Los Angeles Times disapproved of the film's script.
 However, Hal Hinson of The Washington Post gave a positive review, praising the film for its spirit and later went on to say, "In short, it's a blast."